patleeman/dotfiles/README.md

 # Quickstart

-Clone this repo into the home directory and run the install script.
+Clone this repo into the home directory and run the appropriate install script for the system you're trying to install on.

 ```
-git clone git@github.com:patleeman/dotfiles.git ~/dotfiles && source ~/dotfiles/install.sh
+git clone git@github.com:patleeman/dotfiles.git ~/dotfiles && cd install
+source osx_arm.zsh
 ```

 # Folders